 You can get up to some popular activities in the gorge, including rock climbing, fly fishing, canoeing, and rafting.
-Many of these will have to be booked through a tour company as they can only occur in certain gorge parts.
+Many of these must be booked through a tour company as they can only occur in certain gorge parts.
 The best way to view the gorge for those not interested in more leisurely activities would be to hire a car and take your time driving the gorge’s length.
 Have some extra fuel ready, though, as stations are far from each other, and the drive is quite slow due to the winding roads and the necessary stops for pictures.

 Cote des Rose:

-As there are only two locations in the world to see this unique rock, and, one is in China, the next best place to view these pink granite formations would have to be in Corsica, most notably in Northern Brittany.
+As there are only two locations in the world to see this unique rock, and one is in China, the next best place to view these pink granite formations would have to be in Corsica, most notably in Northern Brittany.
 These unique formations emerge from the sea throughout this region and are an incredible spectacle to see many overlooks.

-This rock formation which translates to a bridge, is a natural formation located near the town of Vallon in the south of France.
-The Ardeche river eroded the rock for many years to create this archway which can now be navigated by canoe or kayak.
+This rock formation which translates to a bridge is a natural formation located near the town of Vallon in the south of France.
+The Ardeche River eroded the rock for many years to create this archway which can now be navigated by canoe or kayak.
 Many visitors to the area stay in the town of Vallon and take shuttle buses or other public transport to the archway, where you can enjoy picnics or a swim in the river.

 Camargue salt flats: